TSE Digital Center

 Intellectual property in the digital economy

-• Objective: Offer a better understanding of intellectual property protection and transfer in the digital economy.
-Analyze patent litigation involving IoT players and the licensing of intellectual property to manufacturers of connected devices.
-Assess the economic effects of making platforms liable for intellectual property infringements by third parties operating on them.
+• Objective: The goal of this initiative is to offer a better understanding of intellectual property protection and transfer in the digital economy.
+We analyze patent litigation involving IoT players and the licensing of intellectual property to manufacturers of connected devices.
+Our researchers assess the economic effects of making platforms liable for intellectual property infringements by third-party users.

 • Program leader: Yassine Lefouili works on law and economics of intellectual property, competition policy and digital economics.